NeedleChain: Measuring Intact Context Comprehension Capability of Large Language Models: NeedleChain

 \subsection{Needle Design}

-We design our benchmark to ensure all context information is relevant to the query.
-Specifically, we aim to analyze the weaknesses in processing LC by treating the entire context as a single semantic unit and defining a reasoning order required to understand the information provided in the context.
+We design our benchmark to analyze the weaknesses of LLMs in processing context by treating the entire context as a single semantic unit and defining a reasoning order required to understand the information provided in the context.
 To achieve this, we introduce the concept of a "needle" to create connections between preceding and succeeding information.
-We define two types of needles, considering the smallest unit of information as a sentence, and each needle as a single sentence containing relevant information.
+We define two types of needles:

 \begin{itemize} \item \textbf{Independent Needle} This refers to a sentence that contains independent information without relying on other context. (\textit{"\{A\} received \$1600 last week"}) \item \textbf{Dependent Needle} This refers to a sentences that provides information in conjunction with other sentences.
 It is designed to create an extended context while maintaining a coherent semantic unit. (\textit{"\{A\} earns twice as much as \{B\}"} / \textit{"\{A\} earns half as much as \{B\}"} / \textit{"\{A\} earns the same salary as \{B\}"}) \end{itemize}